zozzlethena/docs/pages/tokenomics.md

 community, and ecosystem.
 As the protocol evolves, the Velodrome team will consider introducing more immutability or DAO components where appropriate.

+To cover ongoing expenses and all the upcoming development efforts, 3% of the emissions will be going to the team address.

 The team vesting compensation breakdown:
  * 15,520,816 `$VELO` vesting for 12 months, 6-month lock in a `$veVELO` followed
    by a linear 6-month unlock period.
 0.5% of total emissions, taken from